pyxelr/pawelcislo.com/src/content/docs/posts/2020-07-10-optimising-our-learning-retention-rate-with-srs-anki.md

 First and foremost, do not convert a topic straight into flashcards if you don't understand it!
 For example, you can memorise the history of Poland from the flashcards, but with such information, you'll most likely still not understand the overall picture.
 Therefore, remember, don't commit the offence of learning without comprehension.

 After you understood the topic, here comes the time of designing your first flashcard.
 The fundamental rule of flashcard creation is the "**_Minimum Information Principle_**".
 It states that your questions and answers should be as simple as possible.
-A large number of simple cards is far more efficient to remember than a small number of big, demanding, awkward cards\[ref\]Nagelberg, M. (2020) ‘How to Deal with Lists in Anki’. \[6 July 2020\] available from <[http://www.marknagelberg.com/how-to-deal-with-lists-in-anki/](http://www.marknagelberg.com/how-to-deal-with-lists-in-anki/)\>\[/ref\].
+A large number of simple cards is far more efficient to remember than a small number of big, demanding, awkward cards[^5].

 | **Example of a bad card ❌** |  **Examples of good cards ✅** |
 | --- | --- |